Tahchin: Rice Cake With Barberries

 Sometimes only half of the rice is coloured with saffron.
 This golden layer goes into the bottom of the pan, is covered with a layer of cooked meat or chicken and then topped with plain rice.
 I like to mix all of my rice with yoghurt and saffron.
 Pure indulgence!

 Saffron is the most expensive of all spices, right?
 But given that a little saffron goes a long way, it is not really as expensive to use as one might think.
 Some shop-bought spice mixes and marinades are definitely much more expensive than Persian saffron.
 Nowadays it is very easy to buy quality Persian saffron online.
 And saffron is the only expensive ingredient in this dish so overall this won’t be an expensive dish to make at all.
+If you like to know more about the best ways to prepare saffron to get the best of it have a look at How to Use Saffron, the King of Spices.

 To get the best colour and aroma from saffron you need to grind the threads with a mortar and pestle (add a pinch of coarse sugar if the threads are hard to grind) and to brew it with very hot water for a few minutes.